 Tom Cruise’s character, ROY MILLER, says, “Someday.
 That’s a dangerous word.
 It’s really just a code for ‘never’.”

-Since I became a full-time actor two years ago, I’ve had close to 200 auditions to date; and, I booked only one of those auditions; but, I still get off my ass, after ~199 rejections, and I continue to go up and audition with confidence, courage, positive attitude, high energy, and the vision of booking a gig.
+Since I became a full-time actor two years ago, I’ve had close to 200 auditions to date and still counting; and, I booked only one of those auditions; but, I still get off my ass, after ~199 rejections, and I continue to go up and audition with confidence, courage, positive attitude, high energy, and the vision of booking a gig.
 Had I given up, I would not have the present acting opportunity I have coming my way very soon.

 There is a saying in the Bible, know what you mean and mean what you say.
 If my SF surgeon acquaintance, my social circles, and I say we are gonna do something, we mean it.
 When we say, One Day, we effectuate that day.
 It’s just not vapor; we know what we want, and we have a clear vision of what we want; and, we do it or get it.